-Nowadays we are facing more and more complexity, rapid change and economic instability.
-The current Corona crisis radically changed the way we live and work.
-At the same time, innovative companies and new start-ups arise faster than ever with amazing and sometimes astounding ideas.
-They are strong competitors in the marketplace with new and innovative products and services.
+Nowadays, we are facing more and more complexity, rapid change, and economic instability.
+The Corona crisis radically changed the way we live and work.
+At the same time, innovative companies and new start-ups arise faster than ever with unique and sometimes astounding ideas.
+They are strong market competitors with new and innovative products and services.

-More than ever companies face the need to change, adapt and be innovative.
-New ideas, products and services are essential in order to keep up with the current changes and challenges.
-Therefore it is crucial to foster innovation and creativity.
+More than ever, companies face the need to change, adapt and be innovative.
+New ideas, products and services are essential to keep up with the current changes and challenges.
+Therefore, it is crucial to foster innovation and creativity.

-Here are three steps in order to foster innovation and creativity as a company:
+Here are three steps with which a company can foster innovation and creativity:

 1. Breaking down Silos

 By breaking down silos, employees start to connect across departments and teams.
-Relationships can foster, which leads to increased solidarity, acceptance and understanding.
+Relationships can develop, which leads to increased solidarity, acceptance and understanding.
 In the long run, conflicts and miscommunication will decrease, and barriers will slowly break down.
-Finally, knowledge and information transfer start to increase and employees receive new perspectives and insights, get challenged and learn about new topics.
-This fosters new ideas and new ways of thinking.
+Finally, knowledge and information transfer start to increase, and employees receive new perspectives and insights, get challenged and learn about new topics.
+That fosters new ideas and new ways of thinking.

 Here are two simple approaches to start breaking down silos:

 A Mystery lunch is a lunch appointment with two randomly selected employees.
 Employees within the whole company can voluntarily register for such lunch dates.
 Random matches will be drawn and announced.
-In order to foster higher participation, Mystery lunch should happen regularly and can be made even more appealing by providing lunch vouchers.
+To encourage higher participation, Mystery lunch should happen regularly and can be made even more appealing by providing lunch vouchers.

-Buddy systems are used in sports to support, train and coach each other.
+Buddy systems are used in sports to support, train, and coach each other.
 Such approaches are also beneficial at work.
 Buddy systems can have very different purposes and be used in various ways.
-Therefore, it is essential to identify the needs of the company and implement a Buddy system which fits these needs.
+Therefore, it is essential to identify the company's needs and implement a Buddy system that fits them to the fullest.
 The approach of Mutual Buddies is one example of how to foster innovation and creativity.